-Even though it’s Germany’s second-largest city, Hamburg is overshadowed by Berlin’s and Munich’s tourism draws.
-Hamburg is actually a modern city (it was completely destroyed in WWII), so it has a much different vibe than the stereotypical “quaint” Germany — although it does have plenty of old-world charm.
+Even though it’s Germany’s second-largest city, Hamburg is overshadowed by Berlin and Munich.
+Hamburg is actually a modern city (it was completely destroyed in WWII), so it has a much different vibe than the stereotypical “quaint” Germany—although it does have plenty of old-world charm.

 Hamburg is also home to the second-largest port in Europe, so the people are very open and the city boasts excellent nightlife… and no port city could be complete without a Red Light District.
 Hamburg is also near many quaint small towns so it makes a great home base for exploring.
 Like most of Germany, Hamburg skews towards the expensive side but this up-and-coming city can still be experienced affordably.

 In this Hamburg travel price guide, we’ll outline the estimated travel expenses for food, accommodation, attractions, alcohol, and other common costs to help you budget for your trip to Hamburg.

 Average Daily Costs To Visit Hamburg